dockersamples/101-tutorial/docs_en/tutorial/our-application/index.md

 ![Todo List Manager Screenshot](todo-list-sample.png){: style="width:50%;" }
 { .text-center }

 ## Getting our App into PWD

 Before we can run the application, we need to get the application source code into the Play with Docker environment.
 For real projects, you can clone the repo.
 But, in this case, you will upload a ZIP archive.

 1. [Download the zip](/assets/app.zip) and upload it to Play with Docker.
 As a tip, you can drag and drop the zip (or any other file) on to the terminal in PWD.

+1. Verify that the zip has been successfully copied over to your instance

+    ```bash
+    ls
+    ```

 1. In the PWD terminal, extract the zip file.